maxkirchoff/cuteonme/docs/how-it-works.md

 ## Overview

 We built CuteOn.Me to demonstrate how you could use the awe.sm APIs in a sample application.
-Checkout a live version of the application at <http://CuteOn.Me> or take a look at the code on github.
+Using the awe.sm APIs is not the most efficient way to build this application, but it allows us to demonstrate many features of awe.sm and its APIs.
+Checkout a live version of the application at <http://CuteOn.Me> or take a look at the code.
 The code documents each call that is being made, but here we'll give you an in-depth explanation about how and why to utilize awe.sm APIs and features.

 ### awe.sm Features
 * create shares